-11.1.1 All new roadways shall be paved in accordance with approved design and construction plans prepared to equal or exceed the design standards established in this section.
+11.1.1.
+All new roadways and private access easements, with the exception of those set forth in Sections 11.2.3 and 11.2.4 and Section 28.03 of the Land Development Code shall be paved in accordance with approved design and construction plans prepared to equal or exceed the design standards established in this Section.

-11.1.2 The design and specifications for Major and Minor Collectors shall comply, at a minimum, with the Florida Department of Transportation (F.D.O.T.)
-"Roadway and Traffic Design Standards" (Standards), "Manual of Uniform Standards for Design, Construction and Maintenance for Streets and Highways" (Green Book), and the "Manual of Uniform Traffic Control Devices" (MUTCD), unless specifically revised by this Ordinance or the STANDARD DETAILS.
+11.1.2.
+The design and specifications for major and minor collectors roadways shall comply, at a minimum, with the Florida Department of Transportation (F.D.O.T.)
+"Roadway and Traffic Design Standards" (Standards), "Manual of Uniform Standards for Design, Construction and Maintenance for Streets and Highways" (Green Book), and the "Manual of Uniform Traffic Control Devices" (MUTCD), unless specifically revised by this ordinance or the standard details.
 Material specifications and construction procedures shall comply to the F.D.O.T.
 "Standard Specifications for Road and Bridge Construction" (Specifications).

-11.1.3 The STANDARD DETAILS graphically depict the roadway and drainage design details for construction within unincorporated Nassau County and are consistent with the objectives and standards contained within this Ordinance.
-The County Coordinator, upon the recommendation of the Director of Public Works, shall be authorized to amend the STANDARD DETAILS from time to time when necessary for the benefit of the citizens of Nassau County.
-Variations and waivers to the STANDARD DETAILS shall be permitted consistent with the provisions of Section 16 of this

-Ordinance.
-The STANDARD DETAILS shall not be incorporated into construction plans by reference.
+11.1.3.
+The standard details graphically depict the roadway and drainage design details for construction within unincorporated Nassau County and are consistent with the objectives and standards contained within this ordinance.
+The county coordinator Board of County Commissioners, upon the recommendation of the director of public works, shall be authorized to amend the standard details, by resolution, from time to time when necessary for the benefit of the citizens of Nassau County.
+Variations and waivers to the standard details shall be permitted consistent with the provisions of Article 16 of this ordinance.
+The standard details shall not be incorporated into construction plans by reference.